Unless you live in a cave with no reception, you should be aware. 1.57million Singaporeans will be receiving GST Vouchers and Medisave top-ups.

 Despite probably receiving this Voucher for a number of times, most Singaporeans are not really aware of what this Voucher is?

-The GST Voucher scheme was introduced in 2012 by the Singapore Government.
+The Singapore Government introduced the GST Voucher scheme in 2012.
 It is made up of 3 components in form of cash, Medisave and U-Save.
 This scheme is an attempt to help the lower income with their financial load.

 Who Is Eligible For This Voucher?

 - Income Earned in 2015 is $28,000 and below

 - Do not own more than one property as at 31 Dec 2016

 - Annual Value of home did not exceed $21,000 as at 31 Dec 2016. (below S$13,000 to receive the full benefit)